Interview with author Tiffany Cash-Harris

 Q4.
 What’s your favourite spot to visit in your own country?
 And what makes it so special to you?

 Q6.
-How long did it take you to write ‘In my FATHERS’ Steps’ book?
+How long did it take you to write ‘Woman Of God: Stop Looking for Love’ book?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?